Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 (For MAME)

-- Create a ini file on root of MAME folder called Mame.ini and place inside it and save
+- Create a ini file on root of MAME folder called Mame.ini and place inside it and save (could be different depending on MAME version)
 #
 # OSD OUTPUT OPTIONS
 #